 There are a lot of things you can do from Benicarlo.
 Here are some ideas:

 - Poblado Ibérico del Puig de la Nau (Iberian Settlement of Puig de la Nau) has been declared a site of cultural interest because of the archaeological discoveries there, such as pieces of handmade pottery.
-It's located around 5 meter (16 feet) from the town.
+It's located around 5 km (3 Miles) from the town.

 - Peñiscola is a coastal town known for beaches like Pebret and Norte.
 The historic 13th-century Peñíscola Castle has panoramic views of the coast.
 A bus leaves from Benicarló to Peñíscola every 30 minutes and the journey takes 17 to 18 minutes.

-- Vinaro is a popular seaside destination and the distance from Benicarlo is 7 meter (23 feet).
+- Vinaro is a popular seaside destination and the distance from Benicarlo is 7 km (4 Miles).
 It has a beautiful promenade, a working port, an old town with amazing architecture and plenty of ongoing activities and festivals during winters.

 Activities in Benicarló in the winter

 Visitors have plenty to do during their stay in Benicarlo.
 Some of them include

 - Nautical activities like sailing, a boat trip, or recreational fishing on the sea.

 - Cycling through the town and surrounding areas to enjoy nature.
 There are numerous routes for a healthy and refreshing experience.

 - Walking is also a healthy option for visitors to enjoy the landscape.